 The Stair Climber From Hell

 It was not a comfortable sleep as it progressively got very cold, so after I awoke from a half-sleep daze, I woke up desperately trying to sleep in a warmer position, eventually putting my head in the sleeping bag as well and going into the fetal position.
+(Don’t make the same mistake I did – if you camp anywhere where it will likely get chilly overnight, be sure to bring a decent sleeping bag liner.)
 My alarm went off at 1 am, and despite only having three hours (at most) of sleep, I felt ready to face the challenge ahead.

 Our guide Gus said that it takes about three hours to reach the summit from the crater rim.
 The first two hours were by no means easy – it involved a lot of two steps forward and one step back due to the loose rocks and volcanic ash on the ascent.
 At some points, I was actually walking – quite vigorously at that – but staying in exactly the same place.
 This, combined with the steepness, made it feel like I was on a stair climber from hell.
 I felt determined to make it to the summit, so I overtook my group and guide, and others struggling with the torturous terrain.
 After a couple hours, I knew for sure that I would make it to the summit (I had read and heard about a lot of people giving up halfway through).
 However, the last hour was really something else.